ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 When displaying the free-form text of "j" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links.

-An attacker might inject (or modify) the EDE EXTRA-TEXT field with an DNS proxy or DNS forwarder that is unaware of EDE.
+An attacker might inject (or modify) the EDE EXTRA-TEXT field with a DNS proxy or DNS forwarder that is unaware of EDE.
 Such a DNS proxy or DNS forwarder will forward that attacker-controlled EDE option.
-To prevent such an attack, clients supporting this document MUST discard the EDE option if their DNS server does not signal EDE support via RESINFO {{I-D.ietf-add-resolver-info}}.
-As recommended in
+To prevent such an attack, clients can be configured to process EDE from explicitly configured DNS servers or utilize RESINFO
-{{?I-D.ietf-add-resolver-info}}, RESINFO should be retrieved over an encrypted DNS channel or integrity protected with DNSSEC.
+{{?I-D.ietf-add-resolver-info}}.

 # IANA Considerations {#IANA}